microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUserPassword.md

 $params = @{
     EnforceChangePasswordPolicy = $true
 }
-Set-EntraUserPassword -ObjectId 'SawyerM@contoso.com' -Password $securePassword @params
+Set-EntraUserPassword -UserId 'SawyerM@contoso.com' -Password $securePassword @params
 ```

 This command sets the specified user's password with EnforceChangePasswordPolicy parameter.

-- `-ObjectId` parameter specifies the ID of a user in Microsoft Entra ID.
+- `-UserId` parameter specifies the ID of a user in Microsoft Entra ID.
 - `-Password` parameter specifies the password to set.
 - `-EnforceChangePasswordPolicy` parameter force the user to change their password, if set to true.